Abancay province: Geography

 One of the highest mountains of the province is Ampay located in the Ampay National Sanctuary.
 Other mountains are listed below:

 Political division

-Abancay Province is divided into nine districts, which are:
+The province of Abancay is divided into nine districts, which are:

 Ethnic groups

 The province is inhabited by indigenous citizens of Quechua descent.
 Spanish is the language which the majority of the population (51.47%) learnt to speak in childhood, 48.06% of the residents started speaking using the Quechua language and 0.21% using Aymara (2007 Peru Census).